-(18) Subsequent Events
+(17) Subsequent Events

-As of December 6, 2023, the filing date of this Annual Report on Form 10-K, management evaluated the existence of events occurring subsequent to the end of fiscal year 2023, and determined the following to be subsequent events:
+As of December 11, 2024, the filing date of this Annual Report on Form 10-K, management evaluated the existence of events occurring subsequent to the end of fiscal year 2024, and determined the following to be a subsequent event:

-On October 26, 2023, the Company announced a quarterly cash dividend of \$0.1375 per share paid on November 27, 2023, to shareholders of record as of November 13, 2023.
+On October 30, 2024, the Company announced a quarterly cash dividend of \$0.1375 per share paid on November 27, 2024, to shareholders of record as of November 14, 2024.
 The declaration and payment of dividends to holders of the Company's common stock, if any, are subject to the discretion of the Company's Board of Directors.
 The Company's Board of Directors will take into account such matters as general economic and business conditions, the Company's strategic plans, the Company's financial results and condition, contractual, legal, and regulatory restrictions on the payment of dividends by the Company, and such other factors as the Company's Board of Directors may consider relevant.